Debipur, West Bengal: Geography

 It is a small village having some beautiful sides of rural India.
 It is 78 km from Kolkata via Howrah-Bardhaman main line.
 G.T Road/State Highway 13 (West Bengal) goes through the edge of this village.
 A D.V.C. canal flows through the middle of this village.
-Additional areas are Mobarakpur, Gram Debipur.
+Additional areas are Alipur, Mobarakpur, Gram Debipur, Rajbagan Kolony.

 Demographics

 According to 2011 Census, Debipur had total population of 3175.
 Among total population, males constitute 50.61% (1607 males) and females constitute 49.38% (1568) of total population.
 Average literacy rate of this village is 63.46%.
 1562 persons are total workers among total population (3175).
 In total workers, there 70.74% population are directly or indirectly involved in agriculture.

 Economy

 Some basic facilities like banks, ATMs, daily needs shops are available here.
 There are three banks near Debipur Railway.